-Rincon Water’s Engineering and Operations Department is responsible for the management of our potable and recycled water systems.
-This Department, consisting of the Engineering and the Operations Divisions, work closely together in order to implement the District’s capital improvement plan; prioritize, design, and construct public works projects; maintain and improve existing infrastructure; provide reliable and high quality water; while, increasing the reliability of water delivery.
+Rincon Water’s Engineering Department works closely with new development within the District as well as with our Operations Department in order to implement the District’s capital improvement plan; prioritize, design, and construct public works projects; maintain and improve existing infrastructure; provide reliable and high quality water; while, increasing the reliability of water delivery.

 The Engineering Department oversees the District’s projects including its Capital Improvement Program, Development Services and Inspection, Property and Right-of-Way Management, Water Resources Management, and Geographic Information System (mapping).
 For more information on these services, please see below:

 DISTRICT PROJECTS – The planning of Capital Improvement Program (CIP) Projects is outlined in the District’s Master Plan .
 The goal is to plan and construct District asset replacements and upgrades to ensure the future infrastructure needs of the District are met.